srsree/map-my-school/README.md

 map-my-school
 =============

-Reposiroty or schools geo-mapping and visualization tool
+Repository for schools geo-mapping and visualization tool